 Employees earn annual vacation leave monthly.
 Accrued vacation hours may be payable upon termination.
-The Organization has accrued approximately \$15,000 at December 31, 2022 and 2021, related to accumulated earned vacation.
+The Organization has accrued approximately \$17,000 and \$15,000 at December 31, 2023 and 2022, respectively, related to accumulated earned vacation.

 Note 9: LINE OF CREDIT